 Talking about experience

 If you do have any relevant experience, you can then include this in a ‘Work experience’ section towards the end of your CV.
 Outline what the job involved and any responsibilities you had during your time there.
-Even if the role doesn’t directly match up with the types of jobs you’re applying to, try to highlight any transferable skills such as team work, communication, or organisation.
+Even if the role doesn’t directly match up with the types of jobs you’re applying to, try to highlight any transferable skills such as team work, communication and organisation.

 For example, a babysitting job may have taught you about communication, while a newspaper round will have required you to be organised.